 There’s no doubt that the pandemic has impacted filming – however, a New York writer recently spotted Succession production vehicles at a filming location in the city, while J Smith-Cameron, who plays Gerri Kellman, confirmed that production on season three had begun in late November.

 Hopefully, season three will be arriving on our screens in the near future, but of course, you can’t make a Tomelette without breaking some Greggs.

 Read on for everything you need to know about season three.

-HBO has been tight-lipped on whether or not Succession had started filming season three, but other spies have been more forthcoming.
+HBO had previously been tight-lipped on whether or not Succession had started filming season three, but other spies have been more forthcoming.

 Staff writer on The New Yorker, Rachel Syme, spotted production trucks in her neighbourhood.

 i walked by some production trucks in my neighborhood and looked at the street permit for the show they were filming and it said SUCCESSION SEASON THREE. we can still have a nice thing.— rachel syme (@rachsyme) December 3, 2020

 As well, J Cameron-Smith, who plays Gerri Kellman in the drama, simply responded “Yes” to a fan who asked: “Awesome…are you back to filming season 3?”

 Succession star Alan Ruck, who plays Connor Roy, told EW that shooting is about to resume: “We’re going to start in New York right around the middle of November.”

 That revelation is a big boost to fans as Brian Cox (Logan Roy) had speculated it might not resume until 2021.